pablodecm/paper-inferno/paper/paper.md

 \hat{\mathcal{L}}_A(\boldsymbol{\theta} ; \boldsymbol{\phi})
 \prod_{i=0}^{c}\mathcal{L}_C^i(\boldsymbol{\theta}).$$ {#eq:add_constraint}
 In Bayesian
-terminology, this approach is referred as the Laplace approximation [@laplace1986memoir] where the log joint density (including the priors) is expanded around the MAP to a multi-dimensional normal approximation of the posterior
+terminology, this approach is referred to as the Laplace approximation [@laplace1986memoir] where the log joint density (including the priors) is expanded around the MAP to a multi-dimensional normal approximation of the posterior